rui-han-crh/tiled-property-flattener/README.md

 ![Parsed Result of Boeing737](images/parsed-result-of-boeing737.png)

 Note that all properties were flattened, except for the two engine marked with `@composite:`.
 However, as both engines extended from the the Matter class, the properties of the Matter parent class were flattened into each engine class.

+Additionally, enums would be represented by the Set data structure, but as this is a parsed array, it is shown as an array in the image above.